EricAgyemang/Micro-Insurance-Network-Research-Repo/README.md

     •	Analyze and present the results

 # QUESTION ADDRESSED
-    a.
-What are the key factors commonly believed to be prerequisites for success in creating a fertile environment for the development of inclusive insurance markets?
+    a.What are the key factors commonly believed to be prerequisites for success in creating a fertile environment for the development of inclusive insurance markets?
-    b.
-Does an evidence-based approach support this?
+    b.Does an evidence-based approach support this?
-    c.
-What are the implications for policymakers and the private sector wishing to scale up inclusive insurance market development?
+    c.What are the implications for policymakers and the private sector wishing to scale up inclusive insurance market development?

 #	SUMMARY OF RESEARCH